San Miguel, Iloilo

-The municipality is bordered by Cabatuan in the north, Santa Barbara and Pavia in the east, Alimodian and Leon in the west, and by Oton in the south.
-Southeast of San Miguel is Mandurriao district of Iloilo City.

 It is the site of Aganan River Dam, which is an agricultural purpose dam used for irrigation of the ricefields in the surrounding towns.
 Pepsi Bottlers Philippines Inc. has a bottling plant in San Miguel, which supplies Pepsi products in Panay Island.

-San Miguel is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.

 Geography

+San Miguel is 17 km northeast of Iloilo City and 8 km from Alimodian.
+The municipality is bordered by Cabatuan in the north, Santa Barbara and Pavia in the east, Alimodian and Leon in the west, and by Oton in the south.
+Southeast of San Miguel is Mandurriao district of Iloilo City.

 Barangays

 San Miguel is politically subdivided into 24 barangays.
+Each barangay consists of puroks and some have sitios.